justincfeng/PoMiN/README.md

 ## Authors

-Developed in the Center for Relativity at the University of Texas at Austin, Department of Physics.
+Developed at the University of Texas at Austin by the following authors:

 Mark Baumann <markb@physics.utexas.edu> +
 Joel S. Doss <jdoss@uoregon.edu> +